 Visiting students are those currently enrolled at another institution who wish to attend one semester or summer term at ULM and transfer the credit back to their home institution.
-They may be admitted by filing a visiting student application and an official letter of good standing from the Registrar of their home institution.
-However, students wishing to enroll in classes with pre-requisites must submit official transcripts to verify eligibility to enroll in those courses.
+They may be admitted by filing a visiting student application online at www.ulm.edu/apply and an official letter of good standing from the Registrar of their home institution.
+Students wishing to enroll in classes with pre-requisites must also submit official transcripts to verify eligibility to enroll in those courses.
 Students who decide to transfer to ULM after one contiguous term as a visiting student will be required to submit a regular undergraduate application.
 Visiting students are not eligible to receive any federal financial aid.